 Is GDPR just a paper tiger?

 It might seem that way for now, but there are fines looming that may have much bigger teeth than what we've seen so far.
 Facebook is currently facing a potential 2.2 billion USD fine for insecurely storing users' passwords.
 Just a few days ago, Ireland's Data Protection Commissioner opened an investigation into the way Google handles personal data for its ads, which is just one of 51 large-scale investigations currently in progress.

-As many of the companies that were subject to GDPR, the legislators meant to enforce it were also unprepared and many countries are still understaffed to adequately manage all of the breach notifications and complaints coming in.
-However, as Supervisory Authorities across the EEA begin to get the swing of things, multimillion and even billion euro fines for GDPR violations could become a regular occurrence.
+As many of the companies that were subject to GDPR, the legislators meant to enforce it were also unprepared and many countries reported that although the current workload was manageable, more staff and funds will be necessary to handle the growing number of breach notifications and complaints coming in.
+As Supervisory Authorities across the EEA begin to get the swing of things, multimillion and even billion euro fines for GDPR violations could become a regular occurrence.

 What's next after GDPR?

 GDPR-like laws are appearing in more and more parts of the world.
 No matter what geography you’re in, sooner or later most companies in the world will be subject to data privacy laws on par with GDPR.
 GDPR has already inspired similar regulations such as CCPA in the US and LGPD in Brazil.
 Since CCPA passed, proposals for similar legislation have been made with bipartisan support in many other States and on the federal level.
 Even industry leaders are suggesting a GDPR-like federal data privacy law in the US, including Apple CEO Tim Cook.
 For their sake, a federally applicable standard would be much easier to mange than 50 different ones.